Giuseppe Tomasi di Lampedusa: Biography

 Tomasi was born in Palermo to Giulio Maria Tomasi, Prince of Lampedusa, Duke of Palma di Montechiaro, Baron of Torretta, and Grandee of Spain (1868–1934), and Beatrice Mastrogiovanni Tasca Filangieri di Cutò (1870–1946).
+He was fourth cousin once removed of jeweler Fulco di Verdura and first cousin of poet Lucio Piccolo.
 He became an only child after the death (from diphtheria) in 1897 of his sister Stefania.
 He was very close to his mother, a strong personality who influenced him a great deal, especially because his father was rather cold and detached.
-As a child he studied in their grand house in Palermo with a tutor (including the subjects of literature and English), with his mother (who taught him French) and with a grandmother who read him the novels of Emilio Salgari.
-In the little theatre of the house in Santa Margherita di Belice, where he spent long vacations, he first saw a performance of Hamlet, performed by a company of travelling players.
-His cousin was Fulco di Verdura.
+Although much of the paternal family fortune was lost even before his father's time, and another large portion was tied up in lengthy litigation, they still owned the grand Palazzo Lampedusa in Palermo, which they shared with his paternal grandparents, three bachelor uncles, and a number of servants.
+This was the main residence of his childhood, although he spent summers and some other periods at the Palazzo Filangeri-Cutò, his mother's family home in rural Santa Margherita di Belice.